tetherless-world/mowgli-etl/README.md

 #### Pipeline execution

-Running a pipeline with a command like
+Running a pipeline with a command such as

     python3 -m mowgli_etl.cli etl swow